vazmigue/networking-iberia/2-tgw-vpns/60-tgw-routing.md

   <b>At the time of coming back, do you think the packet will land again in the Red Route Table (as it did with the NP1 to NP2 traffic flow)?</b></br>
   </summary><p>
   The answer is no.
   The return packet will leave the DCS instance and route through the TGW landing in the **Green Route Table**.
-A new ip lookup will take place and the packet will be forward to the NP1 VPC via the attachment.
+A new ip lookup will take place and the packet will be forwarded to the NP1 VPC via the attachment.
  </br>
  </details>